idoven/Idoven-DS-Signal-Processing/README.md

 You can ask questions.
 This isn't a "bonus points if they ask questions" thing, just that we'll answer what we can if you need us.
 Like we would when working together.

+We like to have a real work example work flow, we wencorage you to do a pull request and send the pull request for evaluation.

 You can request more information/data, but we'd rather you didn't.
 If you really need more, let us know, but there'd need to be a compelling reason for it.
 ## Summary
 We want to see what it's like to work with you, and the quality of work you'd produce.
 This is a chance for both sides to see how that is.